dev-bhatia/amazonMusicDarkMode/README.md

 # __AmazonMusic Dark Mode__

 ### Inspired by "Dark Mode" UIs, I wanted to create one for the Amazon Music website to reduce reduce eye strain and improve site readability.
 With some CSS magic, here it is.

-### Suggestions, questions, or notice any bugs?
-Please don't hesitate to create an issue ticket or email me, devjbhatia@gmail.com
+[View on Website](https://devbhatia.me/amazonMusicDarkMode/)

 # __Focus__
 ### 1. Reduce Eye Strain across all pages with a Dark Mode